 Your home closing is the official transfer of property ownership.
 You usually get your new keys once the closing is over, and of course you want to move into your new place as soon as possible!
 But closing dates and times can change, which affects your move date.

 You don’t have to just take our word for it as a moving company.
 We chatted with Bette Bleeker, Broker with @properties for her expert perspective on moving and closing on your home the same day.

 How your home closing affects your move date

 Bleeker advises that “real estate brokers require doing a final walkthrough of sold properties after the property is vacant and cleaned”.
 And because there are so many moving parts, “coordinating this is a nightmare if you are trying to make it all happen in one day, and can delay or sidetrack the closing”.

 Closing dates and times can change for all sorts of reasons, so you’ll have to be flexible.
-The title company’s schedule, issues with the buyer or seller’s financing, and questions about the final home inspection might cause your closing date or time to change.
+The title company’s schedule, concerns about predatory lending, issues with the buyer or seller’s financing, and questions about the final home inspection might cause your closing date or time to change.

 If you scheduled your moving company around your closing date and time, you might have to reschedule or push your move back a few hours—or a few days.
 And that could mean wasting money on a cancellation fee or paying for your move crew to be on the clock but not working if your closing runs long.

 Advantages of moving and closing on different days

 In Bleeker’s experience, it’s best to move and close on different days.
 “I always suggest that moving out of your old place before your date of closing gives you a great opportunity to relax a bit, have much needed time to patch and clean your past place, and then move into your home at a more relaxed tempo,” she says.
 Some moving companies even offer overnight storage to accommodate their clients who move and close in different days, so you won’t have to worry about where your belongings are.